 If you’re reading this article, I assume you’re learning about how to create a website.
 Even more so, any business or blog should have their own website with a personal name domain (.com) for a professional look and branding.

-In fact, server hosting costs can be very cheap, which many people mistake as expensive, because they pay web designers $1000- $2000 to create.
+In fact, server hosting costs can be very cheap (and even comes with a free domain name), which many people mistake as expensive, because they pay web designers $2000- $5000 to create.

 From here on out, the possibilities are endless.
 I recommend you add some menus, pages or blog posts as content.
 Also, add plugins to further enhance your site with more appearance features, SEO and other nifty things.